CharlieDeltaZA/lem_in/README.md

 #### Project Overview:
 Summary: This project revolves around an ant farm.
 The algorithm will find the shortest path for the ants to follow to reach the end room from the start room.

+### Installing:
+This project requires SDL for visualizing.
+You can run the provided shell file to install brew as well as install all SDL Dependencies.